qiime2/dev-docs/README.md

 To contribute, follow these steps:

 1. Fork this repo
 2. Clone your forked repo onto your computer
 3. Make a new branch
    `git checkout -b informative-branch-name`
 4. Make and preview your edits
 5. Commit and push your edits, and start a pull request

 # Previewing edits

 This documentation is built by [sphinx](http://www.sphinx-doc.org/en/master/), which you can also use to make a local copy of the docs to preview on your computer.

-First, you need to have all the requirements download.
+First, you need to have all of the required dependencies downloaded.
 From the main repo, run

 ```
 pip install -r requirements.txt
 ```

-This should download sphinx (plus a few other dependencies).
+This should download sphinx.
 Note that you might want to run this in a qiime2 dev environment, to keep installs separate from your main computer.

 To build the documentation and preview your changes, run